Siphonophora/mjconrad.com/_posts/2021/2021-06-19-stateless-plus-blazor.md

   <figcaption>Stateless has a helper function which generated the diagraph markup used to generate this image (after some tweaking to the visuals).
 See their docs for details.</figcaption>
 </figure>

-Caption -  Stateless has a helper function which generated the diagraph markup used to generate this image (after some tweaking to the visuals).

 ``` uml
 digraph finite_state_machine {
     graph [pad="0.5", nodesep="1", ranksep="1"];